 Harmful Sexual Behaviours (HSB) are defined as; Sexual behaviours expressed by children and young people under the age of 18 years old that are developmentally inappropriate, may be harmful towards self or others, or be abusive towards another child, young person or adult.

 It’s important to remember that sexualised behaviours occur on a continuum from normal to inappropriate, problematic, abusive and violent and that to ensure consistency in responding to an incident is taken, a standardised approach should be used to identify where the behaviour sits on this continuum.
-For that reason the City of York Council use the Brook Traffic Light Tool to identify whether the behaviour reflects healthy and safe development (Green) where it has the potential to be outside of health and safe development (Amber) and where they are outside of safe and healthy behaviour (Red).
-The tool can be found here.
+Further information is available on the CYSCP Tools webpage.

 It’s important that incidents of HSB are not ignored and that they are responded to in a timely and consistent manner.
 Early intervention in cases of harmful sexual behaviour can enable young people to adopt a healthy development pathways and proceed to make healthy relationships.